map3101/project1-CS50W-Old-version-/README.md

 **GoodReads API:** On each book page the rating count and average rating from GoosReads will be displayed(if available).

-**API:** The user can make a GET request to /api/<isbn>, where <isbn> is an ISBN number.
+**API:** The user can make a GET request to /api/isbn, where isbn is an ISBN number.
 After doing this request the website will return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.